emcuttsy/monoglot-anxiety/content/english/post/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score.md

 ## I spent a few weeks learning how to take the test

-Those 8 hours of prep were not devoted to learning new vocabulary, drilling grammar, or memorizing stock phrases.
-They were devoted entirely to learning how to take the test.
+Those 8 hours of prep were not devoted to learning new vocabulary or drilling grammar.
+I used them to learn how to take the test.
 The B2 Goethe exam is _in_ B2 German, but it doesn't test you _on_ B2 German.
-It tests how well you can take the test.
+It tests how well you can take the Goethe B2 German exam.
 So don't prep your German, prep your test-taking.

 Like other standardized tests (e.g., the SAT, ACT, and GRE), the Goethe exam is much easier when you know what you're walking into.
 Your ability to do well on tests like these often have a lot less to do with your mastery of the subject material than with your mastery of the test-taking format.

 Especially for the speaking and writing sections, knowing what the graders will evaluate you on is critical.
 You could speak perfectly fluently and flunk just because your speech didn't include a clear "beginning, middle, and end" as required.

 > The B2 Goethe exam is _in_ B2 German, but it doesn't test you _on_ B2 German.
 It tests how well you can take the test.
 So don't prep your German, prep your test-taking.